ABOUT ME

 H.264

 The H.264 (AVC or MPEG-4 part 10) is the most frequently used video codec that was first released in 2003.
 It's basically used on most platforms, since the encoding speed and quality is somewhat acceptable, perfect for streaming.
-H.264 is part of the MPEG-4 stndard and it's the default video codec for MP4, MOV, MKV containers.
+H.264 is part of the MPEG-4 standard and it's the default video codec for MP4, MOV, MKV containers.

 Slow preset (veryslow)